tsuereth/glog/content/post/2021/04/18_supertimeforceultra.md

 rating = ["Meh"]
 +++

-{{% game "Super Time Force Ultra" %}}Super Time Force Ultra{{% /game %}} - as its tongue-barely-in-cheek name suggests - takes a fun and flippant approach to sci-fi storytelling.
-Not unlike {{% game "No Time to Explain" %}}No Time to Explain{{% /game %}}, its absurdist attitude toward time-travel-induced chaos is a great hook.
+<game:Super Time Force Ultra> - as its tongue-barely-in-cheek name suggests - takes a fun and flippant approach to sci-fi storytelling.
+Not unlike <game:No Time to Explain>, its absurdist attitude toward time-travel-induced chaos is a great hook.

 {{% absimg src="supertimeforceultra_atrip.jpg" width="640" height="360" %}}